theiagen/tbp-parser/docs/algorithm/technical.md

 /// html | div[style='clear: both;']
 ///

-The `_expand_consequences` method will create a copy of the variant record for each entry in the `consequences` list, replacing the gene information (gene_id, gene_name, etc.) with the corresponding information from the consequence entry.
-The consequence annotations are also added to the `annotation` field of the new `VariantRecord`.
-If the `annotation` field is blank, `Annotation` object(s) will be created that match the parent `VariantRecord` drug(s) with a `"confidence"` of "No WHO annotation" and blank `"source"` and `"comment"` fields.

 /// html | div[style='float: left; width: 50%; padding: 20px;']

 ```json linenums="1" title="example_input.json: annotation field"